MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-custom-app.md

 Each protocol tab has three pages: **Basic**, **Keys**, and **Sample code**.
 These pages offer the endpoint details with the corresponding protocol for connecting.

-**Basic** shows the name, description, type, and status of your custom endpoint.
+**Basic** shows the name, type, and status of your custom endpoint.

 :::image type="content" source="./media/add-destination-custom-app-enhanced/details-basic.png" alt-text="Screenshot that shows basic details for a custom endpoint in the eventstream live view.":::